 Carnegie Mellon University strives to make on-campus housing a safe, inclusive and welcoming space for all students.
-All Gender Housing refers to an arrangement whereby students, regardless of sex, gender, or gender identity, are able to share a room in select house communities.
-Carnegie Mellon is committed to providing housing options that take into consideration varying identities of our students.
+All-gender housing is an opportunity for students inclusive of any sex assigned at birth, gender identity or gender expression to share a room in select house communities.
+Carnegie Mellon is committed to providing identity conscious housing options.
 All Gender Housing is not intended for romantic couples.

 The Application Process

-- Select the "All Gender Community" option from the Themed Living Community page of the housing application.
+- Select the "All-Gender Community" option from the Affinity Housing page of the housing application.

-- List Stever House as their top building preference on their first-year housing application.
+- List Stever House as their top building selection on their first-year housing application.

 Residents who opt into the All Gender Community will be assigned together on the designated floor in Stever House.